top of page

 About the Seminar

 VVTNS is a weekly digital seminar on Zoom targeting the theoretical neuroscience community.
 Created as the World Wide Neuroscience Seminar (WWTNS) in November 2020 and renamed in homage to Carl van Vreeswijk in Memoriam (April 20, 2022), its aim is to be a platform to exchange ideas among theoreticians.
 Speakers have the occasion to talk about theoretical aspects of their work which cannot be discussed in a setting where the majority of the audience consists of experimentalists.
-The seminars are 45 min long followed by a discussion and are held on Wednesdays at 11 am EDT.
+The seminars are 45 min long followed by a discussion and are held on Wednesdays at 11 am ET.
 The talks are recorded with authorization of the speaker and are available to everybody on our YouTube channel.

 To participate in the seminar you need to fill out a registration form after which you will